-Issued specifically for major rivers, these warnings include forcasts of water levels and/or flows at certain points along the river.
+Issued specifically for major rivers, these warnings include forecasts of water levels and/or flows at certain points along the river.
 Widespread heavy rain, possibly coupled with snowmelt, is often responsible for this flooding.

 Small River and Stream Flood Warnings

-These warnings are issued by county for the smalle5r rivers and streams.
+These warnings are issued by county for the smaller rivers and streams.
 Heavy rainfall, possibly combined with snowmelt, is often responsible for this type of flooding.

 Flash Flood Warnings

 These warnings are issued by county for rivers and streams when rapid rises in river and stream levels are expected during a short period of time.
 Heavy, slow moving thunderstorms and dam breaks are often the cause of this type of flooding.

 Issued for urban areas when local drainage systems are not able to handle the volume of runoff from heavy rain, and possibly snowmelt.
 In the fall, winter, and spring, leaves or snow may contribute to the flooding by blocking drainage systems.

 Issued when the combination of the astronomical tide and the storm surge will result in flooding of coastal areas.
 Onshore winds associated with large storms contribute to this type of flooding.

 Keep appraised of current weather conditions including latest FORECAST and any FLOOD STATEMENTS, WATCHES or WARNINGS for your area.

 |Copyright © 2010 All rights reserved.|